-Next week on Tuesday, John Mattox will be in Fort Bliss, TX for the 14th Annual Veterans Business Conference.
-And I’ll be in Warrensburg, MO on Wednesday for Congresswoman Hartzler’s Procurement Conference.
+Next week I’ll be in Warrensburg, MO on Wednesday for Congresswoman Hartzler’s Procurement Conference.
 We hope to see many of our SmallGovCon readers out there!

 Amidst all the spooky fun, the government contracting news kept rolling in.
 This week, we highlight updates about supply chain cybersecurity, DOD modernizing software development, and the Pentagon announcing a big push to incorporate 5G technology.